smarc-project/smarc2/navigation/localization/auv_localization/README.md

 ## Future Work

 - **Integration with Deep Learning**: Future versions may integrate deep learning-based models (e.g., CNN) for detection instead of KNN.
-- **SLAM Integration**: Incorporating simultaneous localization and mapping (SLAM) algorithms into the estimation pipeline.

 ---